saltconf/salt35/index.md

 layout: default
 ---

-Semantics and Linguistic Theory (SALT) 34 will be hosted by the Linguistics Department at the University of Rochester on May 28 &ndash; 30, 2024.
-The conference will be held solely in-person, and there will be no remote presentation or attendance option.
+The 35th meeting of Semantics and Linguistic Theory (SALT 35) will be hosted by the Linguistics Department at Harvard University, Cambridge, MA on May 20 – 22, 2025.
+Presentations at SALT35 will take place in person.
+In participating, you agree to abide by the [Code of Conduct](code-of-conduct/).

-As part of SALT34, the SALT Equity and Diversity Committee (SALTED) and the SALT34 organizing committee will hold a workshop: *Spotlighting sign languages in semantics*.
+For questions or comments, please contact <span style="font-family: monospace">[salt35.harvard@gmail.com](mailto:salt35.harvard@gmail.com)</span>.

-For questions or comments, please contact <span style="font-family: monospace">[salt34.ur@gmail.com](mailto:salt34.ur@gmail.com)</span>.
-By attending, you agree to abide by the [Code of Conduct](code-of-conduct/).
+For more general information on the goals and history of the conference, visit the permanent website for the [SALT conference](http://saltconf.github.io)

 <hr/>